AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/authoring/personalization/targeted-content.md

 >
 >Seleziona **Adobe Campaign** come motore se stai integrando AEM con Adobe Campaign.
 Consulta Integrazione di AEM con Adobe Campaign per ulteriori informazioni.
 >
 >Seleziona **ContextHub** come motore se stai utilizzando ContextHub per il targeting.
-Consultate Configurazione di ContextHub per ulteriori informazioni.
+Per ulteriori informazioni, consulta Configurazione di ContextHub.
 <!--You select **Adobe Campaign** as the engine if you are integrating AEM with Adobe Campaign.
 See [Integrating AEM with Adobe Campaign](/help/sites-administering/campaign.md) for more information.-->
 <!--Select **ContextHub** as the engine if you are using ContextHub for targeting.
 See [Configuring ContextHub.](/help/sites-administering/contexthub-config.md)-->